tuoreste/philosophers/README.md

 ## Outcomes

-Solving the Dining Philosophers Problem has several outcomes in computer science:
+Solving the Dining Philosophers Problem has several outcomes:

 1. **Concurrency Management:**
    - Solutions to this problem often involve managing concurrency, providing insights into handling multiple processes or threads sharing resources.